ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_attributes/delete.rst

 Delete Victim Attributes
 ------------------------

-The basic format for deleting a Victim Attribute is:
+Send a request in the following format to delete a Victim Attribute:

 .. code::

     DELETE /v3/victimAttributes/{victimAttributeId}

-For example, the following query will delete the Victim Attribute with ID 1:
+For example, the following request will delete the Victim Attribute whose ID is 1:

 .. code::